ITFLU/GriffeyeCrawler/README.md

                   (default: input directory and input filename with the extension of the format) defines the format too based on the file extension and overwrites -f -f format       defines the output format
-                  possible values: docx, json, txt (default: docx) -l language     language for output documents (only partially for json) in locale format (e.g. en_US, de_DE) if locale is not found, only the first part of the locale is checked (e.g. en, de)
+                  overwritten by -o if a file extension is defined possible values: docx, json, txt (default: docx) -l language     language for output documents (only partially for json) in locale format (e.g. en_US, de_DE) if locale is not found, only the first part of the locale is checked (e.g. en, de)